 This is why many hospitals encourage immediate ‘rooming in’ of infants as soon as possible after birth, granting that there are no urgent medical procedures needed.

-But once this 'magical hour' passes, there are still ways for you to strengthen your bond with your newborn.
+Apart from Unang Yakap, there are other ways for you to strengthen your bond with your newborn.